exonum/exonum-client/README.md

 |---|---|---|
 | `string` | `8`* | String of UTF-8 characters |

 *\*Note that the size of 8 bytes is due to the specifics of string [serialization](http://exonum.com/doc/advanced/serialization).
-Actual string length is not limited.*
+Actual string length is limited by the general message size limits.*

 ### Hash